 But never before had the above "dark ages" attitude been so prevalent, or committed to print in dance manuals.

-Note: My other Web pages have mostly de-gendered Lead and Follow, but it seems appropriate for this page on gender politics to stay with the older terms man and woman.
+Note: My other Web pages have mostly de-gendered Lead and Follow, but it was appropriate for this page on gender politics to keep the original terminology.